U.S. Bank Altitude Reserve Visa Infinite Card Review: Is It Worth the $400 Annual Fee?

 The Altitude earns 1 point per dollar spent, with two opportunities to earn more points:

-- 3x points on mobile wallet purchases made with Apple Pay, Android Pay, Microsoft Pay, or Samsung Pay (including purchases in apps that use these services)
+- 3x points on mobile wallet purchases made with Apple Pay, Google Pay, Microsoft Pay, or Samsung Pay (including purchases in apps that use these services)

 - 3x points on travel expenses, defined by U.S. Bank as “airlines, hotels, car rental companies, taxis, limousines, passenger trains and cruise lines” (but not Uber or Lyft)